-- Once your information is sent to the state it could be anywhere from 2 weeks to 3 months before you are registered.
+- Once your information is sent to the state, it can be anywhere from 2 weeks to 3 months before you are registered.
 It took me just over two weeks.

-Choose a Custodian: I decided to go with Scottrade because they have low fees for my clients and no minimum asset under management required for advisors.
+Choose an RIA Custodian: I decided to go with Scottrade because they have low fees for my clients and no minimum assets under management required for advisors.
 (FYI: Schwab and Fidelity have $10M AUM minimums).

-Write It Down: Develop processes and procedures so that as you grow you are also able to scale your practice.
+Write It Down: Develop processes and procedures so that as you grow, you are also able to scale your practice.
 (I’m working on getting better at this).
-In addition, this will make your life much easier once you decide to hire an intern, Virtual Assistant or Para-Planner to join your firm.
+In addition, this will make your life much easier once you decide to hire an intern, Virtual Assistant, or Para-Planner to join your firm.
 Start documenting and tracking things in your CRM so that others will understand your notes.
-I also recommend having a standard “notes template” so that you documents notes in the same order for each client.
+I also recommend having a standard “notes template” so that you document notes in the same order for each client.

 Back Up Your Computer: I chose Crash Plan Pro for Business so that my computer is backed up in the cloud daily for $9.99 a month.

 Buy Your Business Domain Name: I bought my domain name from GoDaddy.com for $17.51 for three years.
 I also decided to keep it private so I don’t get a ton of spam and that’s an additional $9.99 a year.
 Total cost for 3 years: $47.48.
 You also need to get web hosting.
-One year of web hosting was included with my web designer so I didn’t have to purchase it initially, but am now switching to WpEngine, which is supposed to provide excellent seucrity in addiiton to being able to deal with large spikes in traffic and costs only $29 a month.
+One year of web hosting was included with my web designer so I didn’t have to purchase it initially but I am now switching to WpEngine, which is supposed to provide excellent security in addition to being able to deal with large spikes in traffic and costs only $29 a month.

-Sign Up for PreciseFP: This is an online data gather tool that allows me to send my clients a link to a secure questionnaire.
+Sign Up for PreciseFP: This is an online data gathering tool that allows me to send my clients a link to a secure questionnaire.
 This costs $239.40 per year.

-Financial Planning Software: I decided to forgo financial planning software until a something better comes on the market for Gen Y. Right now, planning software is either cash flow based or goals based, but they are still geared towards Baby Boomers and beyond.
+Financial Planning Software: I decided to forgo financial planning software until something better comes on the market for Gen Y. Right now, planning software is either cashflow-based or goal-based, but they are still geared towards Baby Boomers and beyond.
 I did have a friend build me a one-page retirement projection in Excel (I paid him $75).
-I write my 5-page financial plans in plain English in Pages and then print it to Adobe.
+I write my 5-page financial plans in plain English in Pages and then print them to Adobe.
 I’ve found that nobody wants 50 pages of charts and graphs that they don’t understand.